Skip to main content

 Innovative Thinking and Precise Authority on Predatory Lending and Other Consumer Credit

-• The latest on rent-a-bank attempts to evade state usury laws
+• Rent-a-bank schemes trying to evade state usury laws

-• The current status of the CFPB payday loan rule and state challenges to payday and auto title loans
+• The CFPB payday loan rule (now in effect), other challenges to payday and auto title loans

 • Federal and state regulation of credit cards

-• Auto and manufactured home finance, retail instalment sales, and credit insurance
+• Auto and manufactured home finance and retail installment sales

-• Detailed explanation of litigation issues involved in litigating usury and predatory lending cases
+• How to litigate usury and predatory lending cases

 • Sample pleadings and discovery.
 See an example here.